magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/EllipseFractureTemplateProperties.png)

+- **Name** -- User name of this particular fracture template
+- **Geometry**
+  - **Halflength X<sub>r</sub>** -- Half the width of the ellipse
+  - **Height** -- The height of the elliptical fracture
+  - **Fracture Orientation** -- The fractures orientation
+    - **Transverse(normal) to Well Path** -- The fracture plane is vertical and normal to the well path at the intersection point.
+    - **Along Well Path** -- Fracture is vertical and along the well path.
+This option enables options to control the perforation length and the efficiency of the well in the fracture.
+See below.
+    - **Azimuth** -- The fracture is vertical and in line with the Azimuth Angle (measured from North) supplied.
+- **Fracture Truncation**
+  - **Fracture Containment** -- Enable this option to limit what K layers you want the fracture to influence.
+K-Layers outside the range will not be drained by the fracture.
+  - **Top Layer** -- Topmost K-layer that the fracture will penetrate
+  - **Base Layer** -- Lowest K-layer that the fracture will penetrate
+- **Properties**
+  - **Conductivity in Fracture**
+    - **Finite Conductivity** -- Use the conductivity in the Stimplane data
+    - **Infinite Condictivity** -- Ignore the conductivity in the Stimplane data, and assume infinite conductivity in the fracture itself.
+  - **Permeability** -- A constant permeability inside the fracture
+  - **Width** -- Crack width
+  - **Skin Factor** -- Used when exporting to Eclipse
+  - **Perforation Length** -- The length of the intersection between the well bore and the fracture when the fractue is along the well path.
+  - **Perforation Efficiency** -- The efficiency of the wellbore-fracture perforation.
+  - **Well Diameter** -- Used when exporting to Eclipse

 #### Stimplan Fracture Template

 Stimplan fracture templates imports XML output from the Stimplan software.
 These XML files contains results from a simulated hydraulic fracture, describing both geometry, varying crack width, resulting condictivity etc. as time varying quantities.